Once my father took me to the Coastal Redwoods. It was overwhelming and otherworldly. Incense in the air, and a warning

 Mother Gaia whispers from the brood:

-Nor man or the glory of the Red Wood"
+Nor man for the glory of the Redwoods"

 She seeps among the damp incense